WHAT IS HYPNOSIS?

 As far back as Egyptian times the physician Asklepios created sleep healing temples called Abaton’s where people would recline on stone bench’s called a klini – which is the origin of our word “clinic”.

-Practitioners such as the Persian physician Avicenna around 1000 A.D., the Swiss physician Paracelsus in the 16rh century and others practised what was essentially hypnosis in all but name.
+Practitioners such as the Persian physician Avicenna around 1000 A.D., the Swiss physician Paracelsus in the 16th century and others, practised what was essentially hypnosis in all but name.

-It was not until Franz Anton Mesmer, an Austrian physician that modern hypnotism was born.
-Although, he called it “animal magnetism” and used magnets to heal people. it was essentially modern hypnotism as we know it and created very similar results.
+However, it was not until Franz Anton Mesmer, an Austrian physician that modern hypnotism was born.
+Although, he called it “animal magnetism” and used magnets to heal people, it was essentially modern hypnotism as we know it and created very similar results.